 Alcohol became associated with the festival after it was first adopted by the Christian calendar as the Lent restrictions (notably, the restriction on alcohol consumption) were briefly lifted each year on March 17th.

 And of course, the colour green is heavily associated with Ireland and St Patrick’s Day.
 In the 1640s, the Irish Catholic Confederation adopted the green harp flag (an ancient Irish symbol).

 The colour green has since become associated with Ireland in general.
-Many people wear green clothing, ribbons and shamrocks – which has been tradition on St Patrick’s Day since at least the 1680!
+Many people wear green clothing, ribbons and shamrocks – which has been a tradition on St Patrick’s Day since at least 1680!

 St Patrick was actually born in Wales at the end of the 4th century, but at 16, he was captured by Irish pirates and brought to Ireland where he worked in captivity as a shepherd.
 He became fluent in Irish and converted to Christianity.

 After six years of servitude, he escaped and returned to Britain and then mainland Europe where he became a priest and later a bishop.